This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

-In YouTube’s 11th year, who would have guessed that one of the videos that would go viral would be then-president Obama’s hilarious final White House correspondents’ dinner speech.
+Who would have guessed that one of the videos that went viral during this year would be ‘Obama out:’ President Barack Obama’s hilarious final White House correspondents’ dinner speech.

-What’s more, who would have guessed that it would have been uploaded by Global News in April 2015 and go on to get 28.3 million views and 283,000 engagements.
+And who would have guessed that it would have been uploaded by Global News in April 2015 and go on to get 50.8 million views and 566,000 engagements?

 Obama said, “If this material works well, I’m going to use it at Goldman Sachs next year.
 Earn me some serious Tubman’s.”

-Hey, there are lots of lessons that marketers can learn from this guy.
+Hey, there are lots of lessons that content creators and video marketers can learn from this guy.
 Obama’s 2008 presidential campaign team was named #1 in the Fast Company 50.
-The magazine said:

-They got a total of 131 million views and 3.2 million engagements.
+They got a total of more than 200 million views and over 4.7 million engagements.
 But, the lion’s share of both views and engagements were on Facebook, not YouTube.

-And, what lessons can marketers learn from that?
+And, what lesson can literally everyone in the social video industry learn from that?

 Well, shortly after Payne’s video went viral, Facebook started making moves to become “video first” in July 2016, according to USA Today.

 And shortly after that, Mark Zuckerberg started talking up Facebook’s “video first” strategy in November of that year, according to USA Today.